-Russia was the dominant republic in the former Soviet Union and took clear and tentative steps toward an open society and market economy in the 1990s.
-But during the early 2000s, under leader Vladimir Putin, its direction changed in the late-90s, pivoting to a quasi-democracy to an authoritarian direction.
+Russia was the dominant republic in the former Soviet Union and took tentative steps toward an open society and market economy in the 1990s.
+But during the early 2000s, under leader Vladimir Putin, its direction changed.
+At the end of the 1990s, this quasi-democracy pivoted to an authoritarian direction.

 Thu, Feb 21, 2019

 A new Atlantic Council report shows the changing motivations of those who are leaving Russia.